ibexa/documentation-developer/docs/multisite/site_factory/site_factory.md

 ---
-description: Site Factory allows creating multiple sites (SiteAccesses) from the Back Office.
+description: Site Factory allows creating multiple sites (SiteAccesses) from the back office.
 edition: experience
 ---

 # Site Factory

-Site Factory is a site management interface, integrated with the Back Office.
+Site Factory is a site management interface, integrated with the back office.
 It enables you to configure new sites without editing [YAML-based SiteAccess configuration](multisite_configuration.md).

 !!! note